pedrotrivin/pedrotrivin.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Welcome to my website.
-I am an Assistant Professor (RTD-A) of Economics at the [Department of Economics, Management and Quantitative Methods](https://demm.unimi.it/en/home) of the [University of Milan](https://www.unimi.it/en), and I hold a Ph.D. in Economics from Universitat Autònoma de Barcelona (2016).
+I am a Senior Assistant Professor (RTD-B) of Economics at the [Deparment of Studies for Economics and Business](https://www.uniupo.it/en/departments/disei), [University of Eastern Piedmont](https://www.uniupo.it/en), and I hold a Ph.D. in Economics from Universitat Autònoma de Barcelona (2016).
 This site provides you with all the relevant information about my background and research.